 Adviser (n): a Senior Member of the college assigned to you by the college who is responsible for your pastoral care whilst at St Anne’s and is generally in your field of study.
 Advisors/advisees typically meet once per term to discuss academic progress and non-academic issues.
 In addition to the Tutor for Graduates, your advisor is one of the first people you should talk to about any difficulties you may be experiencing.

 Battels (n): your termly bill from college, including fees for tuition, accommodation (if you live in RSH or EPH), MCR levies (such as punting fees), and any other charges you might incur (this includes printing from the Library as well as the EPH and RSH computer rooms).
 Battels are payable in the Accounts Office, located on the ground floor of Hartland House.

 Blue (n): Award given to sporty types who’ve represented the University in a Varsity match.

 The Bod (n): short for the Bodleian library, which refers both to the building erected in 1602 by Sir Thomas Bodley (a fellow of Merton College and diplomat to Queen Elizabeth) in 1602 to house the books donated by Humfrey, Duke of Gloucester, in the mid-1400s and to many library sites that have been erected since then.
 The Bod is a copyright deposit library (which means you cannot borrow books) and its collections are used by scholars from around the world.
 Its resources may be precisely what brought you here in the first place.
-While the central library, the Old Bod, is located at the east end of Broad Street, the New Bod (across the street), will be under construction until 2015.
+While the central library, the Old Bod, is located at the east end of Broad Street, the New Bod (across the street), has been reopened in 2015.